digital-rights/digital-rights.github.io/_posts/2019-06-10-digital-impact.md

-The predominant forms of media speaks about the culture and time frame they belong in.
-For example, think about radio:
+The predominant forms of media speaks about the culture and time frame they belong in. <!--more--> For example, think about radio:

 When radio was as nuanced as social media is today people came to an understanding of the world in terms of radio and audio as a whole: We are in the same wavelength, are we in tune?
 Do you copy that?
 Loud and clear!